-[Decisions about inventory are simulated by setting production and delivery schedules for products at facilities, and by defining on-hand amounts for different products at facilities throughout the supply chain.]
+[Decisions about inventory are simulated by setting production rates and delivery schedules for products, and by defining on-hand amounts for different products at facilities throughout the supply chain.]

 3. LOCATION – A location decision that emphasizes responsiveness would be one where a company establishes many locations that are close to its customer base.
 For example, fast-food chains use location to be very responsive to their customers by opening up lots of stores in high volume markets.
 Efficiency can be achieved by operating from only a few locations and centralizing activities in common locations.
 An example of this is the way e-commerce retailers serve large geographical markets from only a few central locations that perform a wide range of activities.

-[Simulate this decision by the way you locate your facilities (factories, warehouses and stores), and the storage capacities and operating expenses you define for those facilities.
+[Simulate this decision by placing your facilities (factories, warehouses, stores) in selected locations, and then define the storage capacities and operating expenses for those facilities.
 The screenshot below shows an example of this.]

 (click on screenshot to see larger image — from Cincinnati Seasonings case study)

 4. TRANSPORTATION – Responsiveness can be achieved by a transportation mode that is fast and flexible such as trucks and airplanes.
 Many companies that sell products through catalogs or on the Internet are able to provide high levels of responsiveness by using transportation to deliver their products often within 48 hours or less.
 FedEx and UPS are two companies that can provide very responsive transportation services.
 And now Amazon is expanding and operating its own transportation services in high volume markets to be more responsive to customer desires.
 Efficiency can be emphasized by transporting products in larger batches and doing it less often.
 The use of transportation modes such as ship, railroad, and pipelines can be very efficient.
 Transportation can also be made more efficient if it is originated out of a central hub facility or distribution center (DC) instead of from many separate branch locations.

-[Simulate transportation decisions in SCM Globe by the modes of transportation (truck, railroad, ship, airplane) you select to move products between facilities, and by the delivery routes and frequencies used.]
+[Simulate transportation decisions in SCM Globe by the modes of transportation (truck, railroad, ship, airplane) you use to move products between facilities, and by the delivery routes and frequencies you define.]